 CatalogLibrary.GetRelatedProducts(int productId, string relationTypeName = null)

-In this example I'm going to use the first method and get the relations based on a product Sku and a relation type name.
+In this example, we are going to use the first method and get the relations based on a product SKU and a relation type name.

 var productRelationDictionary = CatalogLibrary.GetRelatedProducts("BWWMSFSS-LE", "Similar Products"); var products = productRelationDictionary[productRelationDictionary.Keys.First()];